LukasPoque/s3i_flutter/README.md

   - [ ] Send live updates to the cloud copy of a thing

 - Messaging
-  - [x] Create/delete a new broker queue (bound to the direct exchange)
   - [x] Receive/send messages using AMQP (not usable for web)
   - [x] Receive/sent messages using the REST endpoint of the S3I-Broker-API
   - [x] Work with UserMessages